attestate/eth-fun/readme.md

 [![Node.js CI](https://github.com/rugpullindex/eth-fns/actions/workflows/node.js.yml/badge.svg)](https://github.com/rugpullindex/eth-fns/actions/workflows/node.js.yml)

-> A functional library of Ethereum utility functions.
+> A collection of independent utility functions for Ethereum.
+Build with functional approach in mind.

 ## Why Use eth-fun?

-You should use eth-fun when you want to have _fun_. eth-fun is built with a functional approach in mind.
-We try to build our code according to the properties below. eth-fun's codebase shall be:
+You should use eth-fun when you want to have _fun_.
+We try to build our code according to the properties below.

+- **Functional** in nature
-- modular and as loosely coupled as possible.
+- **Modular** and as **loosely** coupled as possible.
-- stateless; such that we come as close as possible towards atomic, safely-failable (and catchable) actions.
+- **Stateless**; such that we come as close as possible towards atomic, safely-failable (and catchable) actions.
-- built with a modern front end's needs in mind.
-Ideally, the whole lib is tree-shakeable and produces the smallest footprint possible when being sent to a client's browser.
+- Built with a modern front end's needs in mind.
+Ideally, the whole lib is **tree-shakeable** and produces the **smallest footprint** possible when being sent to a client's browser.

 eth-fun is an attempt at developing Ethereum in a one-way-dataflow fashion (similar to react.js). eth-fun is a **work-in-progress**.

+## About

 ## Installation

 ```bash
 $ npm i eth-fun
 ```

+## Quick Usage

 ## Usage